Getting out of Dodge?

 Amy White

 Amy discovered aviation through a Young Eagles flight in 2010.
-Now she is a commercial pilot and CFI.
-She owned a Cessna 150 for seven years and now co-owns a GlaStar.
-Amy served as an officer in the U.S. Coast Guard and is now a flight instructor and full-time A&P student in Colorado where she and her GlaStar “Woodstock” get to enjoy the sunny weekends at high altitude.
+Now she is an airline pilot, CFII, aircraft owner, and A&P. She owned a Cessna 150 for seven years and now co-owns a GlaStar with her fiancé, Eric.
+Amy served as an officer in the U.S. Coast Guard for four years, but now lives in Colorado where she and her GlaStar “Woodstock” enjoy the sunny days at high altitude.

 LEAVE A REPLY